Friday, June 5, 2015

 Cassin Young DD793

-We bought Bar B Q from some vendor at the pier and ate lunch sitting on a bench.
+We bought BQ from a vendor at the pier and ate lunch on a bench.

-My daughter ordered a large bar b q with Mac & cheese and water.
+My daughter ordered a large barbecue with Mac & cheese and water.

-I ordered a small bar b q with chips and water.
+I ordered a small barbecue with chips and water.

-We then rode somewhere to Parker Hill Library to get free tickets to Boston's Science Museum with her library card.
+We then rode to the Parker Hill Library to get free tickets to the Boston Science Museum with her library card.

 We then rode to the Boston Science Museum where we spent several hours I think we left around 6:30 P.M.